-The following is a user's manual which aims at explaining 'how to organise your own local economy' using a basic income currency, Circles UBI, as a means of changing humanity's relationship to itself - our current economic paradigm - and build the basis for a society that is more caring of each of its members and other forms of life.
+The following is a user's manual which aims at explaining 'how to organize your own local economy' using a basic income currency, Circles UBI, as a means of changing humanity's relationship to itself - our current economic paradigm - and build the basis for a society that is more caring of each of its members and other forms of life.
 The first part explains what Circles UBI is and the meaning of trust in the system.
-The second part goes into detail about how to organise your local economy using democratic assemblies as a form of governance, following the principles of localism, decentralization, self-sustainability and democratic confederation.
+The second part goes into detail about how to organize your local economy using democratic assemblies as a form of governance, following the principles of localism, decentralization, self-sustainability and democratic confederation.
 The third part explains how to build an economic credit circle in your area with the local vendors, workers and communities at large.
+You can jump to the part that is most interesting to you by clicking on the hyperlinks in the table of contents.